swiftlang/sourcekit-lsp/Documentation/Jump to Definition.md

 ### 6. `workspace/getReferenceDocument` handling

-Because the URI is fully resolved (`sourcekitdDocumentName != nil`) the server skips the stub-resolution path and goes straight to the language service:
+The server extracts `buildSettingsFrom` from the URI to determine the language service:

 ```swift